 Thanks to the revised PSD2 (Payment Services Directive) there are a new set of game-changing security measures to make it safer to shop and bank online benefitting both the shopper and business.
 At the heart of it is Strong Customer Authentication (SCA).
 SCA makes payments more secure by adding an extra layer of protection known as two-factor authentication (2FA).

 Important changes to your payment integration are required to ensure it is compliant with the mandated requirements, are on the way.
 The updates not complicated (in so far as we managed it at the first attempt).

-They will be enforced from the 31 December in the European Economic Area (EEA) and the 14 September 2021 in the UK respectively.
+They will be enforced from 31 December in the European Economic Area (EEA) and 14 September 2021 in the UK respectively.
 Note that this is the ‘European Economic Area’ – not the ‘European Union’ It’s not clear yet whether the UK will remain part of the EEA.
 However even if not, if you are used to attracting visitors from across the channel, then you might want to pay attention to this forthcoming directive.
 Here’s the worrying bit: